wso2/docs-is/en/docs/develop/customizing-identity-server-uis.md

 2. To edit the footer content of the **authenticationendpoint** web application:

-    1. Open the `footer.jsp` file in the <IS-Home>/repository/deployment/server/webapps/authenticationendpoint/extensions` folder.
+    1. Open the `footer.jsp` file in the <IS-HOME>/repository/deployment/server/webapps/authenticationendpoint/extensions` folder.

     2. Add the company name as shown in the [sample file](https://github.com/wso2/samples-is/blob/master/sample-ui-extensions/accountrecoveryendpoint/extensions/footer.jsp).

-3. Similarly, you can customize the **accountrecovery** web application header and footer.
+3. Similarly, you can re-brand the **accountrecovery** web application header and footer.

     !!! note